Geotechnical Engineer, Tonkin & Taylor

 Kaitaia College, Final year subjects: Calculus, Chemistry, Geography, Physics, Technology

-University of Auckland: Bachelor of Civil Engineering majoring in Water Resources and Structural Engineering
+University of Auckland: Bachelor of Engineering, specialising in Civil Engineering (Water Resources and Structural Engineering focus)

-Peter likes the variety of activities in his job, the team focus and working with people.
-He also enjoys working outdoors when he’s gathering data or performing tests, or when he’s the onsite engineer's representative.
-In this role he is responsible for making sure that the contractors build to the plan and for figuring out solutions for the construction crew if problems occur.
+I like the variety of activities in my job, the team focus and working with people.
+I also enjoy working outdoors when I'm gathering data or performing tests, or when I'm the onsite engineer's representative.
+In this role I'm responsible for making sure that the contractors build to the plan and for figuring out solutions for the construction crew if problems occur.

-He’s now working in the Geotechnical Group, which does a lot of work for the Earth Quake Commission (EQC), assessing damage from natural disasters such as landslips, flooding, earthquakes and volcanic events.
-He travels around the country examining landslips and designing solutions to fix the problem and reduce the risk of further damage to people or property.
+I'm now in the Geotechnical Group.
+We do a lot of work for the Earth Quake Commission (EQC), assessing damage from natural disasters such as landslips, flooding, earthquakes and volcanic events.
+I travel around the country examining landslips and designing solutions to fix the problem and reduce the risk of further damage to people or property.

 Posted October 2011